 Drinking salt water will dehydrate your chickens rather than hydrate them, so don’t risk it!

 The safety of your chickens is paramount, but it is one piece of the puzzle.
 If you’re wondering How Cold Is Too Cold For Chickens or for more tips on raising your chickens, check out this ultimate guide.

 Remember: keep your chickens’ water just that – water – and instead, use one (or more!) of the options listed above.

 Figuring out how to stop your chickens’ water from freezing is a trial and error process.
-What works for your neighbour might not work for you!
+What works for your neighbor might not work for you!

 However, it is important to find a method that works for your flock so you can keep your chickens healthy and comfortable.